WASdev/ci.docker.websphere-traditional/network-deployment/dmgr/README.md

 2. Creates a deployment manager profile
 3. Exposes the required ports
 4. Copies the startup script to the image
-5. When the container is started the deployment manager is created
+5. When the container is started the deployment manager is started

 ## Building the IBM WebSphere Application Server Classic Network Deployment deployment manager image